S&P 500 ends higher on growing hopes Fed will stay accommodative

-(Reuters) - The S&P 500 ended up slightly on Tuesday as investors hoped the Federal Reserve would stick with its supportive policy stance as the central bank’s two-day meeting got under way.
+(Reuters) - U.S. stocks rose on Tuesday as investors hoped the Federal Reserve would stick with its supportive policy stance as the central bank’s two-day meeting got under way.

+Apple’s stock, which was up as much as about 3% early in the session and rose 3% on Monday, often dips after running up prior to that event.

-The Nasdaq also rose and outperformed the other two major indexes, while the S&P 500 index .SPLRCT gained, extending its recovery from a brutal sell-off earlier this month that had halted a Wall Street rally.
+The Nasdaq outperformed the other two major indexes, while the S&P 500 technology index .SPLRCT gained 1%, extending its recovery from a brutal sell-off earlier this month that had halted a Wall Street rally.

-In its first policy meeting since Fed Chair Jerome Powell announced a more accommodative stance on inflation, the central bank could switch its Treasury purchases toward more long-dated debt to keep long-term yields low, some strategists said.
+Investors were optimistic as the Fed began its first policy meeting since Chair Jerome Powell announced a more accommodative stance on inflation.

 “While the economy is slowing, the upcoming macro news should be friendly, which should indicate the Fed will have no change in terms of policy,” said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.